Qrouger/HInt/README.md

 # Informations
-Signal_peptide :#No, Yes or None
+Signal_peptide :#No, Yes or None.
-Homo-oligomer :#Oligomerization (integer : 1-20)
+Homo-oligomer :#Oligomerization (integer : 1-20).
-Interact_with :#Proteins names expected to be interacting with (Uniprot name or fasta name), separate by "," Organism : #Organism of interest: arch, gram+, gram-, or euk for SignalP
+Interact_with :#Proteins names expected to be interacting with (Uniprot name or fasta name), separate by ",".
+Organism : #Organism of interest: arch, gram+, gram-, or euk for SignalP.
+DeepLoc : #Cellular localisation of your research, only for euk.
+Possible localisation : Cytoplasm, Nucleus, Extracellular, Cell membrane, Mitochondrion, Plastid, Endoplasmic reticulum, Lysosome/Vacuole, Golgo apparatus, Peroxisome.
+It's possible to select multiple localisation with coma.